Miranda Triggers

 Course: Procedural Law

-In procedural law, the term Miranda triggers refers to the specific circumstances that require law enforcement officers to inform individuals of their constitutional rights under the Fifth Amendment of the United States Constitution.
-These rights include the right to remain silent and the right to an attorney.
+Miranda triggers refer to specific situations that necessitate law enforcement officers to inform people of their Fifth Amendment constitutional rights, including the right to remain silent and the right to an attorney.

 [ Glossary ]